GithubTechsupport/VaerAktiv/README.md

 	git clone https://github.uio.no/IN2000-V25/team-31

--This will download the project to your folder
+- This will download the project to your folder

 ### 4. Run the application in Andorid studios
 - Open Android studios